lablup/backend.ai/docs/dev/daily-workflows.rst

 Resolve the error message 'Pants is not abailable for your platform', When installing Backend.AI with pants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When installing Backend.AI, you may find the following error message that 'Pants is not abailable for your platform'
+When installing Backend.AI, you may find the following error message that 'Pants is not available for your platform'.

 .. code-block:: text